 What should you do if you are harassed?
 If you are teased, pestered, or harassed by another child or by an adult and you think...
 "I wish I could make this stop," then you should say...
 "Stop!
 I don't like that!"
-If the teasing, pestering, or harassing does not stop or if you are upset by it, you should tell a trusted adult such as your parent/s, your counselor, your teacher, school facilitator, or your principal.
+If the teasing, pestering, or harassing does not stop or if you are upset by it, you should tell a trusted adult such as your parent/s, your counselor, your teacher, your SAM, or your principal.

 Can you get in trouble for harassment?
 Yes.
 Consequences will follow regular discipline procedures and may include: verbal warning, written warning, student/parent conference, and/or suspension/expulsion.
 Some behaviors are more severe than others and the consequences will fit the behavior.
-If you have any questions, please contact Nathan Wear at the LRC.
-447-3028.
+If you have any questions, please contact Shannon Bisgard at 447-3028 or Karla Christian at 447-3036.